lucasbianchi/academic-kickstart/content-es/home/slider.md

 +++
 # Slider widget.
-widget = "slider"  # Do not modify this line! active = false  # Activate this widget? true/false
+widget = "slider"  # Do not modify this line! active = true  # Activate this widget? true/false

 # Order that this section will appear in.
 weight = 1

 # Slide interval.
 # Use `false` to disable animation or enter a time in ms, e.g. `5000` (5s).
-interval = false
+interval = 4000

 # Minimum slide height.
 # Specify a height to ensure a consistent height for each slide.
-height = "300px"
+height = "400px"

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.